MkUnion and state machines in Go

 This document will show how to use mkunion

-to manage application state on example of an Order Service.
+to manage application state using the example of an Order Service.

 You will learn:

-- how to model state machines in golang, and find similarities to "clean architecture"
+- how to model state machines in Go, and find similarities to "clean architecture"

-- How to persist state in database and how optimistic concurrency helps resolve concurrency conflicts
+- How to persist state in a database and how optimistic concurrency helps resolve concurrency conflicts

 Working example

-As an driving example, we will use e-commerce inspired Order Service that can be in one of the following states:
+As a driving example, we will use an e-commerce inspired Order Service that can be in one of the following states:

 Pending

-- order is created, and is waiting for someone to process itProcessing
+- The order is created and is waiting for someone to process it.Processing

-- order is being processed, an human is going to pick up items from warehouse and pack themCancelled
+- The order is being processed; a human is going to pick up items from the warehouse and pack them.Cancelled

-- order was cancelled, there can be many reason, one of them is that warehouse is out of stock.Completed
+- The order was cancelled.
+There can be many reasons, one of them being that the warehouse is out of stock.Completed

-- order is completed, and can be shipped to customer.
+- The order is completed and can be shipped to the customer.

-Such states, have rules that govern transitions, like order cannot be cancelled if it's already completed, and so on.
+Such states have rules that govern transitions; for example, an order cannot be cancelled if it's already completed, and so on.

-We need to have a wayt to trigger changes in state, like create order that pending for processing, or cancel order.
-We will call those triggers commands.
+We need to have a way to trigger changes in state, like creating an order that is pending for processing, or cancelling an order.
+We will call these triggers commands.

-Some of those rules could change in future, and we want to be able to change them without rewriting whole application.
-This also informs us that our design should be open for extensions.
+Some of these rules could change in the future, and we want to be able to change them without rewriting the whole application.
+This also informs us that our design should be open for extension.

-Side note, if you want go strait to final code product, then into example/state/ directory and have fun exploring.
+Side note: if you want to go straight to the final code product, then go into the example/state/ directory and have fun exploring.

 Modeling commands and states

-Our example can be represented as state machine that looks like this: simple_machine_test.go.state_diagram.mmd
+Our example can be represented as a state machine that looks like this: simple_machine_test.go.state_diagram.mmd

 stateDiagram

-Because this diagram is generated from code, it has names that represent types in golang that we use in implementation.
+Because this diagram is generated from code, it has names that represent types in Go that we use in the implementation.

 :